 Web: Department of Education

-The Master of Arts in Education: Teacher Preparation Program emphasizes culturally relevant critical pedagogy as a foundation for preparing highly qualified teachers to work primarily with Deaf and hard-of-hearing children and youth.
-The program focus is on the whole child, and merges general, bilingual, special, and deaf education pedagogy and content through coursework and field experiences to prepare teacher candidates to work with a diverse group of children within a range of educational settings.
+The Master of Arts in Education: Teacher Preparation Programs emphasize culturally relevant critical pedagogy as a foundation for preparing highly qualified teachers to work primarily with Deaf and hard-of-hearing children and youth.
+The programs focus is on the whole child, and merge general, bilingual, special, and deaf education pedagogy and content through coursework and field experiences to prepare teacher candidates to work with a diverse group of children within a range of educational settings.
 Candidates will follow a merged course of study resulting in dual licensure in Deaf Education and one of the following areas of general education: Early Childhood Education, Elementary Education, Secondary Biology Education, Secondary Chemistry Education, Secondary English Education, Secondary General Science Education, Secondary Mathematics Education or Secondary Social Studies Education.
-Candidates who have previously completed a program and hold state licensure in general education may enroll in the Deaf Education component of the program.
+Candidates who have previously completed a program and hold state licensure in general education may enroll directly into the Deaf Education program.

-The Graduate School admission requirements are essentially the same for all four degrees.
+The Graduate School admission requirements are essentially the same for all four programs.
 Prerequisites and plans of studies vary by degrees, as described below:

 Admissions Procedures and Requirements